 press Enter to searchShowing all results:No products found.

-Key to playing your best tennis is getting the perfect fit in a TENNIS SHOE, and at PURE RACKET SPORT you can shop from a great selection of specialist footwear from the TOP BRANDS in Tennis Shoes.
-Choice of shoe is a personal decision and will depend on your style of play, the surface you play on and your type of feet.
+It’s essential to always get the perfect fit in a TENNIS SHOE, and at PURE RACKET SPORT you can shop from a great selection of specialist footwear from the TOP BRANDS in Tennis Shoes like ASICS.
 Our large shop carries all the choice you need and we are on hand to advise and support you – 7 days a week.
 Free customer car park at the entrance to our Farnham shop.